viamrobotics/docs/docs/services/vision/detection.md

    {{< /alert >}}

-2. If you would like to see detections from the **Control tab**, configure a [transform camera](../../../components/camera/transform/) to view output from the detector overlaid on images from the camera.
+2. (Optional) If you would like to see detections from the **Control tab**, configure a [transform camera](../../../components/camera/transform/) with the following attributes:
-   To configure a transform camera, use the following attributes:

     ```json
     {